AIML-research/AIML-research.github.io/_pages/research-seminar.md

 ---

 ## Reseach seminar
-This is the research seminar by the AIML group.
 Most sessions take place in forms of a reading group or a research presentation by some member of the group or external guest.
 For the reading sessions: everybody reads the assigned paper before the meeting.
 Then we jointly discuss the paper (the main idea, experiments, pros and cons etc.).

 ### When and where